Shbu/PracMachineLearning_WeightLiftingExerciseAnalysis/README.md

 Algorithms Testd For better accuracy
 ---------------------------------------
-I have trained models using below algorithms and found `RandomForest` works best with applying tuning controls.
+To achieve the goal, I have trained models using below algorithms.
+After repeated trials and tuning process, for our dataset, I found  `RandomForest` to be working best after applying tuning controls.
 * logistic regression model - GBM
 * lda - linear discriminant analysis
 * Naive Bayes